RaheemAmer/Shatably---Project/README.md

 -------------------------------------------------------
 **GOALS:**
 -------------------------------------------------------
-1- Create an engaging marketplace similar to freelance sites. /n 2- Verified customers and companies.
+1- Create an engaging marketplace similar to freelance sites. <br>
+2- Verified customers and companies.<br>
-3- Setting some boundaries and limitations such as Quality Insurance, etc.
+3- Setting some boundaries and limitations such as Quality Insurance, etc.<br>
-4- Comfortable and attractive Ui&UX for the users.
+4- Comfortable and attractive Ui&UX for the users. <br>
 -------------------------------------------------------
 SPECIFICATIONS:
 -------------------------------------------------------